-The City Centre Campus also has lots of other facilities - you can study at the vast Kenrick Library where there's a 24-hour Open Access IT Suite, pick up careers advice from our Student Services team or work out at the new £8.5 million Doug Ellis Sports Centre, which offers a fitness suite, sports hall, plenty of room for five-a-side football and cricket, and an all-weather pitch.
+You can also work out at the new £8.5 million Doug Ellis Sports Centre, which offers a fitness suite, sports hall, plenty of room for five-a-side football and cricket, and an all-weather pitch.

-All teaching and learning resource areas, catering, library, information technology and Students' Union facilities on this campus are physically accessible via level or ramped access and lifts.
+All teaching and learning resource areas on this campus are physically accessible via level or ramped access and lifts.
 There are also numerous accessible toilet facilities.
 All passenger lifts have speech output and there is tactile paving to assist blind and visually impaired people through the campus.
 External steps are marked with white edging.

 An accessible shopping centre called One Stop is close by and has level access to most shops and lift access to other floors.
 Unfortunately Perry Barr train station, which is close to the campus, is not wheelchair accessible.